-When children start unlocking new words you suddenly get to meet an whole new side of your little one you didn’t know.
-Whether they use them correctly or not (my one year old spontaneously says “turtle” at random moments throughout the day) early vocabulary allows us to see what’s going on in their little brains.
+When children start unlocking new words, you suddenly get to meet a whole new side of your little one that you didn’t know.
+Whether they use them correctly or not (my one-year-old spontaneously says “turtle” at random moments throughout the day) early vocabulary allows us to see what’s going on in their little brains.

-The few first words are often a mixture of family names, few random ones like “doggy” “baby” “banana” and the highly favoured “no!”.
+First words are often a mixture of family names, and a few random ones like “doggy,” “baby,” “banana,” and the highly favored “no!”
 But after those first few, where do you go next?
-Word learning comes down to hearing it… seeing it… understanding it… and hearing it again!
-Let me break those down for you…
+Word learning comes down to hearing them . . . seeing them . . . understanding them . . . and hearing them again!
+Let me break those down for you.

 Speech Blubs is a great way to teach new words to your child.
-Start your free trial today and explore engaging activities your child will love and benefit from.
+Start a free trial today and explore engaging activities that your child will love and benefit from.

 Start 14-day FREE #StayAtHome offer!